PSYZ1234/STGC-NeRF/README.md

 ## Data

 We support the KITTI-360 and nuScenes datasets right now.
+Please refer to LIDAR4D and LiDAR-NeRF for data preprocessing.

 ## Run